pixpilot/scaffoldfy/docs/TEMPLATE_INHERITANCE.md

 There are two override strategies:

 1. **`merge`** (default, recommended): Intelligently merges the child item with the base item
-   - For tasks: Merges config, dependencies, prompts, and variables
+   - For tasks: Merges config, dependencies, and variables
    - For variables: Replaces the value
-   - For prompts: Merges properties (message, type, etc.)

 2. **`replace`**: Completely replaces the base item with the child item
    - No merging occurs - the base item is discarded entirely